xcore/doc_tips_and_tricks/doc/fixed-point.rst

 Multi word arithmetic
 ---------------------

-Longer words (64, 96, or more bits) can be represented in multiple words, and operated on by LADD, LMUL, LSUB and LDIV instructions.
+Values that require a higher precision (64, 96, or more bits) can be represented in multiple words, and operated on by LADD, LMUL, LSUB and LDIV instructions.

 The representation can either be signed magnitude, or two's complement.